iwd-nl/JoomlaTemplateConverter/doc/README.md

 ## Why are XMLWriter and SimpleXML required?
 The XMLWriter extension is required because we have to create a new templateDetails.xml for your new template.
-If you see something like `Class XMLWriter / SimpleXML not found in ........` then you're host doesn't have support for them.
+If you see something like `Class XMLWriter / SimpleXML not found in ........` then your host doesn't have support for them.
 Normally these extensions are enabled by default, so you could try a L/W/MAMP installation on your own computer to run this tool.